-The Albany, Nov.
-16th, 1844 Draz Siz .- (in mit return to fown, I found your tote, accomparied by the Pamphlet containing your reads to the special recently delivered by Lord Fitzwilliam at the funins Feast, and which, we exhing to your request.
-I have perised with great attention, and think that it emissis much valuable information, and is written with great about it will require in my opinion, stronger as a counts than lead Fizzvillians has adduced to induce the backlature to suppress Trades' Unions.
-There can be a should that the Masters' and Servanis Bill of last session was an I nobly responded to by the Trades, and the consemain as attempt at that oldert by Sir J. Graham.
-I do | quence has been, that at the New Royal Theatre in not think it was brought in with that view; but he seized the opportunity of converting it to that purpose, wishing to direct it more especially.
-I believe, at that time, to the termen in the north.
-I should not be surprised if some fresh attempt were made next year; but you, and all my kind friends at Sheffield, mas rely upon a communic. my exertions to defeat any attempt to prevent what I consider a just combination of the industrious classes.
-I am dear Sir, yours faithfully.
+Dris Sir -On his return to town, I found your note, accompanied by the Pamphlet containing your reply to the need recent delivered by Lord Fitzwilliam at the Cuti with great attention, and then such a written with great the Sport appeared a report of the great aggregate in efficients.
+In my odding stronger arguments meeting of the Building Trades.
+We understand hour to surgress Trades' Futons.
+There can be no doubt Tat the Masters' and Servants' Bill of last session was all mailions attempt at that object by Sir J. Graham.
+I do quence has been, that at the New Royal Theatte is no shink it was brought in with that view; but he seized course of areation in Poter-street in Manchester, or the apportunity of converting it to that tempose, wishing is direct it more especially, I believe, at that time, to the atmen in the north.
+I should not be surprised it some resh arrempt were made next year; but you, and all my find friends at Sheffield, may rely upon a continuance of exercions to defeat any attempt to prevent what I con-sider a just combination of the industrious classes. | On Saturday might the whole of the painters in Messrs, Pauling's employment struck work, and for I am, dear sir, yours faithfully.

 THOS.
 S. DUNCOMBE.

 Now here you are forewarned, and therefore forearmed.
-Of the truth of the surmise there cannot be a doubt; and therefore you must arm-you must prepare in the struggle, lest you should be taken by surprise.
-You are sure to conquer if you are but true to yourelves.
-Your arms must be union-your strength is in your union : your power in your voice-and you nocess in your perseverance.
+Of the truth of the surmise there cannot be a conbt: and therefore you must arm-you must prepare for the struggle, lest you should be taken by surprise.
+You are sure to conquer if you are but true to yourseres.
+Your arms must be union-your strength is x your union; your power in your voice-and you necess in your perseverance.
 Will you then unite that you may be strong?
-Speak out, that your voice" may be powerful-and persevere that you may succeed.
-It is childish to talk to me about the power of dismited democracy.
-It is folly to speak of your advanced be discharged from his employment in consequence position.
-I tell you, that your backwardness has been of his taking an active part in the affairs of this the cause of many a good man's fall-of many a patrioi's ruin.
+Speak out, that your voice may be powerful-and persevere that you may succeed. his childish to talk to me about the power of disis childish to talk to me about the power of dis-solutions were agreed to:-"That should any person in law, inasmuch as it was not properly made out.

+Third democracy.
+It is folly to speak of your advanced be discharged from his employment in consequence the believed.
+It is folly to speak of your advanced be discharged from his employment in consequence the believed.
+It is folly to speak of your advanced be discharged from his employment in consequence.
+It is folly to speak of your advanced be discharged from his employment in consequence. weition.
+Itell you, that your backwardness has been of his taking an active part in the affairs of this the cause of many a good man's fall-of many a junds of the society.
+That a book be kept by the narriot's ruin.
 Duncombe is before you.
-I am before you.
-The Stor is before you.
-James Moir is before you, and gallantly told you so.
-In 1893, after the Reform Bill had passed, there were hity members in the House of Commons before you.
-Hume was then before you: Molesworth was before you; Faithful was before you: I and many others were before you; we saw your best rights inraded; and all the landmarks by which your liberties and privileges had for centuries been defined, were brelled and struck down, because the sentinels were Allowed to struggle alone for your protection.
-Your Friday last, before D. Maude, Esq.
-Messrs, Pauling, Paeliament under which the information was laid.
+I am before landlord, to enter the name and residence of and The Star is before you.
+James Moir is before persons out of employment belonging to the society;